dreger/audaciousfox.net/content/masthead.md

 ## Style, Both Visual &amp; Written

-In most cases, the **AF** editorial style follows that of the _New York Times Manual of Style_, with several modifications from my own [in-house style guide](/projects/style-guide).

 I aim to write so you don't need to skim.
-Rigorous editing is a cornerstone of this website.
+Rigorous editing is a cornerstone of this website, and I keep an [in-house style guide](/projects/style-guide), which you’re welcome to read and remix.

 This site is hosted on [DigitalOcean](https://www.digitalocean.com), and the domain is registered through [Hover](http://hover.com).
 They've both been great, and I highly recommend their services.